mawrkus/pull-request-review-guide/README.md

 ### For both authors and reviewers

+#### Explain why

+When you suggest something, explain why, it will make clear for everyone to understand as they are not living in your head.
+Having a clear understanding of what you mean could help having better, more meaningful conversations and will save a lot of time.

 #### Stop the "reply" hemorragy

 The need for face to face conversation increases with the number of replies to a comment.